tiagocbarbosa/campoTreinamento-web-selenium/README.md

 # campoTreinamento-web-selenium

-CampoTreinamento is a web application created to be tested using a test framework.

-The framework chosen is Selenium Webdriver, and the web app was presented in this [Udemy course](https://www.udemy.com/course/testes-funcionais-com-selenium-webdriver/).
+CampoTreinamento is a web application created to be tested using a test framework and was presented in this [Udemy course](https://www.udemy.com/course/testes-funcionais-com-selenium-webdriver/).
+The framework chosen is Selenium Webdriver.

 ## Prerequisites